JohnGaltJD/Solo-Olympus/testing-plan.md

 - [ ] All interactive elements accessible via keyboard
 - [ ] ARIA attributes on custom controls
 - [ ] Screen reader compatibility
+- [ ] Synchronization status messages are accessible

 ### Responsive Design
 - [ ] Layout adapts appropriately to all test screen sizes
 - [ ] Touch targets sufficiently sized on mobile
 - [ ] No horizontal scrolling on supported devices
 - [ ] Text remains readable at all screen sizes
+- [ ] Force Cloud Sync button is easily accessible on all devices

 ## 6. Progressive Web App Testing